Mr. Game & Watch: Appearances

 Mr. Game & Watch originally appeared as playable characters in the 1980 Game & Watch game Ball, as well as Flagman, Vermin, Fire, Judge, Manhole, Helmet, Lion, Parachute, Octopus, Chef, Turtle Bridge, Fire Attack, Oil Panic, Greenhouse, Rain Shower and Life Boat.
-The Game & Watch brand is represented in Nintendo's Super Smash Bros. series with the character Mr. Game & Watch, appearing in Super Smash Bros.
-Melee, Super Smash Bros.
-Brawl, Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
-Ultimate.
+The Game & Watch brand is represented in Nintendo's Super Smash Bros. series with the character Mr. Game & Watch, appearing in Melee, Brawl, 3DS and Wii U and Ultimate.
 As he represents the Game & Watch series, he pre-dates Pac-Man by one month as being the oldest character on the roster.

 Beyond the Super Smash Bros. and Game & Watch series, Mr. Game & Watch has also appeared in Game & Watch Gallery 4.
-He has also made cameo appearances in Donkey Kong Country Returns, WarioWare: Touched!, Rhythm Heaven Fever, Nintendo 3DS Sound and Super Mario Odyssey.
+He has also made cameo appearances in Donkey Kong Country Returns, WarioWare: Touched!, Rhythm Heaven Fever, Nintendo 3DS Sound, Super Mario Odyssey, Pokémon: Advanced and The Super Mario Bros.
+Movie.

 Reception

-Mr. Game & Watch has received a generally positive reception, mostly the character appearance on Super Smash Bros. series.
-The unexpected and relatively obscure origins of Mr. Game & Watch are often considered the main appeal of the character, giving him a unique visual identity that stands out among other characters on the roster and video game characters in general.
-UGO.com listed Mr. Game & Watch on their list of "The Cutest Characters", stating "Mr. Game & Watch is adorable because he's completely oblivious to his condition."
-David Mello of Screen Rant ranked him second of the forgotten Nintendo characters, and stated that Mr. Game & Watch is a classic character from the younger days of Nintendo.
-Michael Derosa of Screen Rant also listed Mr. Game & Watch as the sixth character that should be added in Mario Kart, and stated that 2D character in the magical 3D Mario Kart world would offer the type of visual contrast that gamers love.
+Mr. Game & Watch has been met with a polarizing response from critics, mostly with regard to the character's appearance in the Super Smash Bros. series.
+David Mello of Screen Rant ranked Mr. Game & Watch second in his list of forgotten Nintendo characters, stating that he is "a classic character from the younger days of Nintendo".
+Michael Derosa of Screen Rant listed Mr. Game & Watch as a character that should be added in Mario Kart, stating that "a 2D character in the magical 3D Mario Kart world would offer the type of visual contrast that gamers love".
+He was featured as one of the greatest video game icons by Retro Gamer staff, describing him as an early mascot in gaming while also someone who never earned the level of celebrity that Nintendo's biggest characters did.
+They felt that his simple design made him work well on the LCD format, and allowed him to slot into different roles.